hack-a-chain-software/opact-kadena/indexer/docs/chainweb-data.md

 We version the migrations at the `migrations` folder, which contains two subfolders: `current` & `committed`.
 The `commited` folder contains previous migrations which were already committed to the production database, while the `current` folder contains the current iteration of migrations, to be numbered according to the order they are supposed to run, with optional leading zeroes and an optional dash-separated name (e.g. `0001-whatever.sql`).
 We strongly recommend naming the migration before commiting it (instead of commiting with the default `1-current.sql` name).

 *It's fundamental to keep migrations idempotent.*

-## Seeding

-It's possible to seed the database by running `yarn seed`, which in turns just runs the `src/seeds.sql` query against the database.

-> TODO: come up with a solution for keeping seeds in sync with migrations.

-## Storage

-> TODO: elaborate about the storage solution in different environments (e.g. local development; production).

-The `media` columns on the tables are of type UUID, refering to objects on the storage service (S3 compatible).